-If we expose a 10 mH inductor to frequencies of 60, 120, and 2500 Hz, it will manifest the reactances in Table Figure below.
+If we expose a 10 mH inductor to frequencies of 60, 120, and 2500 Hz, it will manifest the reactances in the table below.

 |Frequency (Hertz)||Reactance (Ohms)|

 However, we need to keep in mind that voltage and current are not in phase here.
-As was shown earlier, the voltage has a phase shift of +90o with respect to the current.
+As was shown earlier, the voltage has a phase shift of +90° with respect to the current.
 If we represent these phase angles of voltage and current mathematically in the form of complex numbers, we find that an inductor’s opposition to current has a phase angle, too:

 Current lags voltage by 90° in an inductor.